janek1842/progress_documentation-/README.md

 FinanceAssistant - login/register background in JavaFx for future project

 Java JPWP - tasks prepared for me by my university friends

+Pong Game - project about popular and simple game